-Part III invites students to critically engage with the poster development and presentation process through a theoretically and epistemologically sound peer-review.
-Students will review one poster development on May 15th, and one poster on May 22nd.
-Group reviews should be 1-page, and incorporate critical analysis of the content presented and offer concrete examination of the knowledge presented, arguments advanced and findings discussed.
-Reviews also should provide some feedback on the presentation style and aesthetics of the posters as a way to connect to the ideas and arguments in these posters.
-Reviewers' forms will be distributed at the start of the review process.
+Each student will be assigned to an evaluation panel of 4-5 students.
+The instructor will designate the panel members before the date of the poster submission.
+Panel members will be asked to review the submitted poster, prepare questions for clarification, evaluate the poster and its presentation and provide written feedback to the presenting group on June 18th.
+The instructor must be copied on the feedback.
+The reviewers should incorporate critical analysis of the content presented and offer concrete examination of the knowledge presented, and arguments advanced and findings discussed in a 1-page feedback.
+Reviews also should provide some feedback on the presentation style and aesthetics of the poster as a way to connect to the ideas and arguments in each poster.
+Reviewers' forms and guiding instructions will be distributed before the due date of the poster submission (June 13th).

-Assignment 3: Social justice application: Theory and practice
+Assignment 3: Social justice application Value: 40% Due Dates: See below

-The objective of this assignment is to reflect on and critically examine injustices that are committed in our circles of influence and build on the theories and knowledge learned throughout the term to develop their own theoretical and practice framework.
-Specifically, using concepts from our course readings and class discussions related to theories of power, issues of diversity and oppression, ways of resistance, students are expected to apply their own understanding of these concepts to practice examples related to issues of marginalization and oppression they have witnessed or engaged with.
-This assignment is comprised of two main parts: (1) identifying an (in)justice/critical incident, and (2) an application for how to intervene/resist informed by one's learnings of theoretical frameworks from the course.
+The objective of this assignment is to reflect on and critically examine injustices that are committed in our circles of influence.
+Moreover, the final paper is meant to demonstrate student reflection and integration of course material.
+This assignment is comprised of two main parts: (1) a letter explaining a social (in)justice, and (2) an application for how to intervene/resist informed by one's learnings of theoretical frameworks from the course.
+The selection of the injustice can be a completely independent topic or identified as part of Assignment 2.
+However, this is an individual assignment and is to be completed individually.